Bhutan Tour Packages: Book Bhutan Travel Packages Online

 Request a Call

-Bhutan's Admiring Destinations Included In Bhutan Packages
+Bhutan's Admiring Destinations Included In Bhutan Travel Packages

 Bhutan has many places to visit during your trip that will take away your heart.
 You can begin your journey from Para, home to Tiger’s Nest Monastery and well-liked Para Dzong and the National Museum of Bhutan.
 Move on to Thimpu, where modernity blends seamlessly with Bhutanese tradition.
 Visit the mythical Buddha Dordenma Statue, Semtokha Dzong, explore local markets, and experience the city’s vibrant culture.
 Travel through the scenic Dochula Pass to Punakha, home to the stunning Punakha Dzong.
 It is the perfect place to visit for those looking for tranquillity.
 It offers you an assortment of hiking and trekking options and an attractive trail to Punakha Suspension Bridge.
 Continue to the pristine Phobjikha Valley, where black-neck cranes migrate in winter.
 The valley is the best spot for adventure lovers because of various hiking and trekking trails.
 End your journey in Bumthang, Bhutan’s cultural and spiritual heart, where you can explore ancient monasteries and picturesque rhododendron forests surrounding the valley.
 Apart from spirituality, one can trek on the mountainsides in this valley.
 So, book your Bhutan tour packages with us to witness this dreamland!